Usage

 You can also download an annotated version of the example input file; refer to the Reduction input file section for a detailed explanation.

 Parallelization: If you have a large number of initial conditions, the reduction may be sped up by parallelizing the associated simulations over multiple CPU cores.
 You can do this by adding --num_threads N, where N is the desired number of cores.
-If you just specify --num_threads, then pyMARS will use the available numbera of cores minus one.
+If you just specify --num_threads, then pyMARS will use the available number of cores minus one.

 (pyMARS does not currently support distributed memory parallelization, meaning across multiple nodes that do not share the same memory.)